clay/claycli/README.md

 clay export [--key <api key>] [--concurrency <number>] [--size <number>] [--layout] [--yaml] [url]
 ```

 Exports data from Clay to `stdout`.
 Data may be in _dispatch_ or _bootstrap_ format.
-The url may be a raw url, an alias specified via `clay config`, or may be omitted in favor of `CLAYCLI_DEFAULT_URL`.
+The url must be a raw url, an alias specified via `clay config`, or omitted in favor of `CLAYCLI_DEFAULT_URL`.

-If the url does not point to a specific type of data (a page, public url, component, user, list, etc), `claycli` will query the built-in `pages` index to pull the latest 10 pages from the site.
-When querying the `pages` index, you must either specify a `key` or have the `CLAYCLI_DEFAULT_KEY` set.
-The api key is only required when exporting multiple pages (by querying the `pages` index).
+If the url points to a site prefix (i.e. it does not point to a specific type of data (a specific page, public url, component, user, list, etc)), `claycli` will query the built-in `pages` index to pull the latest 10 pages from the site.
+When querying the `pages` index, you must specify a `key` or have the `CLAYCLI_DEFAULT_KEY` set.
+The api key is only required when exporting multiple pages (by querying the `pages` index or by running custom queries, below).

 Instead of fetching the latest pages, you may pipe in a yaml-formatted [elasticsearch query](https://www.elastic.co/guide/en/elasticsearch/reference/current/_introducing_the_query_language.html).
 Use this to set custom offsets (for batching and chunking exports), export non-page content from other indices, or filter exported data via certain properties.
 Note that if you pipe in a query that includes `size`, it will take precedence over the CLI `size` argument.